Darxo/Hardened/README.md

 	- This effect is given to **Ifrits**, **Spider Eggs**, **Headless Zombies**, **Saplings**, **Lindwurm Tails** and **Kraken Tentacles**
 	- **Ifrit**, **Saplings** and **Kraken Tentacle** lose the now redundant **Steelbrow** perk
 	- **Wiederganger**, which receive this effect, lose **Bite** and gain **Zombie Punch** (which is mostly the same, except without bonus headshot chance)
+- Introduce new **Cursed** effect.
+It allows the character to resurrect even after receiving a fatality.
+It is given to **Fallen Heroes** to show that they have this ability
 - Introduce new **Bite Reach** effect, which reduces headshot chance by 10% and increases chance to receive headshot by 10%
 	- This effect is given to all **Dogs**, **Wolfs** and **Hyenas**